Special Educational Needs and Disabilities (SEND)

 How accessible is the school environment?

-Parklee has had two recent builds, and as such is all fully wheelchair accessible.
+Parklee is fully wheelchair accessible.
 There is a lift which gives access to the first and second floor.
 There are two accessible toilets and a hygiene room complete with a shower.
 Most classrooms are equipped with a sound field system and the environment has been developed to accommodate children with hearing and visual impairments, including HD C-touch screens.

 Where specialist equipment or facilities are needed as part of a support plan, these can be provided for children with special educational needs.
 However, parents will need to sign an agreement for the loan of these items and they will be securely stored in school, unless otherwise agreed.